Ramen Noodle Stir Fry

 If you’re weary of the idea of ramen, don’t worry, we’re just using the noodles, and not the packets of weird ingredients that they sometimes come with.

-You can actually purchase ramen noodles by themselves, without any additional ingredients.
-We’ll add our own fresh flavor!
+You can actually purchase instant ramen noodles by themselves, without any additional ingredients.
+We’ll add our own fresh ingredients and flavor!

-In a bowl, combine gochujang, soy sauce, oil, rice vinegar, garlic, and ginger:
+In a small bowl, combine gochujang, soy sauce, a neutral-tasting high smoke point oil (no olive oil, which will burn), rice vinegar, fresh garlic, and fresh ginger:

 Toss well to coat, then let the steak sit for 10 minutes.